MIT-PSFC/disruption-py/docs/quickstart/installation_quickstart.md

 ## Troubleshooting

 ### Trouble accessing GitHub
 If you are unable to access the GitHub repository you can manually install the package.
+Note that you may be installing an older version of DisruptionPy.

 #### On CMod
 You can do this by running: